 There are so many places I want to take my daughter and explore as a family.
-Discovering big cities like Milan, with kids, makes you see the lighter side of travel.
+Traveling with kids makes you see the lighter side of travel.
+Why not see Milan with kids?
 Instead of museum hopping, why not gelato hop and find the best flavor?
 Even pigeon-chasing pictures make for a good laugh (and I have plenty of those!).

 Then, I find things to do that correspond to what my daughter enjoys.
 Boat rides, playgrounds in the park…you can always find something.
 Little K loves going on trains which we were on quite a few times.